ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ---
 title: One Good Thing
+date: "2021-12-05"
+last_modified_at: "2026-05-16"
 description: "Accomplishments, happenings, etc, this is probably a good way to cultivate gratitude and a value orientation."
-date: "2021-12-05"
-last_modified_at: "2026-05-15T13:35:22+00:00"
 tags:
   - happenings
   - draft
 sitemap: false
 ---

+## 2026-05-15
+Had a really nice visit from Sarah, Sophie, Hazel, Asher, and Dahlia.

 ## 2026-05-14
 Finally finished _Star Trek: Insurrection_ with Chase because we got to bed at a reasonable hour!